duzhewang/ProgrammingNotes/Python/jupyternotebook.md

 - In jupyter notebook, use ``%load_ext pretty_jupyter``
 - After creating the jupyter notebook, in terminal, use ``jupyter nbconvert --to html --template pj PATH/TO/YOUR/JUPYTER/NOTEBOOK``
 - See demo from https://github.com/JanPalasek/pretty-jupyter-examples/tree/main/demo
+- How to override the default title?
+  - In the `Edit` tab in the notebook, click `Edit Notebook Metadata`